castorfou/guillaume_blog/_posts/2022-06-15-deep-rl-class-with-huggingface.md

 1st step is to fork the repo, and for mine it is [here](https://github.com/castorfou/deep-rl-class).

-And clone it locally: `git clone git@github.com:castorfou/deep-rl-class.git`
+And clone it locally: `git clone git@github.com:castorfou/deep-rl-class.git` ou `git clone https://github.com/castorfou/deep-rl-class.git`